Smart Home & AI Devices Worth Buying

 If you want a screen alongside your smart speaker, the Echo Show 10 stands out because it rotates to follow you around the room — useful for video calls and recipe viewing.
 The display quality is solid and the camera makes it a decent home monitor when you’re away.

 I’ve had mine set up in the kitchen for about six months.
 The rotating screen sounds like a gimmick until you’re mid-recipe and it tracks you to the counter without you having to touch anything — that’s when it clicks.
+The AI motor control is smooth enough that you stop noticing it’s moving at all.

 ⚠ Worth knowing: At $230–$250, the Echo Show 10 is a significant step up in price.
 If video calls aren’t a priority for you, the smaller Echo Show 5 (~$80) covers most of the same bases.
 The rotating screen is genuinely useful, but not $150 more useful for everyone.